 After a while, the buyer sees Steve as a very valuable person to talk to.

-In fact, the buyer often calls Steve to have a chat about some aspect of the industry, competitors.
+In fact, the buyer often calls Steve to have a chat about some aspect of the industry, competitors and, well, just stuff.

 The buyer is interested in Steve’s thoughts and views.